Roadrunners Vintage Bike Rally – Austin

 June 1, 2008

-Keith offered up an invite to stay at his place near Zilker Park in Austin and to make a ride out to Ski Shores the next morning for a vintage bike show.
+Keith offered up an invite to stay at his place near Zilker Park in Austin and to make a ride out to Ski Shores the next morning for a vintage bike show hosted by the Austin Roadrunners.
 I took the bait and was ready to get out of Dallas for a short time.

 Deb and I wrapped up some things Saturday morning, and I was on the bike around 1:00.
 The temperature was in the high 90’s with our early summer-like heat, so I tried riding with shorts under my mesh overpants.
 Interstate 35 between Dallas and Austin is like a 200-mile long freeway in a big city, so finding another route on the two-lane roads is much more enjoyable, even if it takes more time.
 The chosen route down to Austin took me across Lake Whitney, Gatesville (lots of prisons) and west of Fort Hood through some entertaining roads.